Customizable iced tea set

 Filters

-What type of tea to choose for your iced tea?
+What type of tea should you choose for your iced tea?

-Black iced teas offer a robust infusion and are often enjoyed with a touch of lemon or peach.
+Black iced teas offer a robust brew and are often enjoyed with a twist of lemon or peach.

-If you're looking for a fruity taste, fruit iced teas bring flavors ranging from strawberry to peach or raspberry, perfect for sweet palates without the calories of soft drinks.
+If you're looking for a fruity taste, fruit iced teas provide flavors ranging from strawberry to fishing or raspberry, perfect for sweet palates without the calories of soft drinks.

-Energizing iced teas with maté fuse the stimulating properties of maté with icy temperature, providing a natural kick.
+Energizing iced teas with maté combine the stimulating properties of maté with the icy temperature, providing a natural boost.

-Finally, for those avoiding caffeine, theine-free iced infusions are an ideal alternative, including Rooibos.
+Finally, for those avoiding caffeine, caffeine-free iced infusions are an ideal alternative, especially Rooibos.

-Preparing your homemade iced tea involves a few simple steps:
+Preparing your homemade iced tea is done in a few simple steps:

-Start by choosing your basic tea: black, green, white or a fruit or herbal infusion.
-Choose loose leaf or tea bags to preserve the richness of the flavors.
+Start by choosing your base tea: black, green, white or an infusion of fruits or plants.
+Opt for loose leaf or tea bags to preserve the rich flavors.

-Proportions often vary from one tablespoon of tea per cup of water for hot infusion, to the same amount but for a larger quantity of water for cold infusion.
+Proportions often vary from one tablespoon of tea per cup of water for hot brewing, to the same amount but a larger amount of water for cold brewing.

-Infusion time is crucial: between 3 and 5 minutes for hot tea, and up to several hours for cold.
+The infusion time is crucial: between 3 and 5 minutes for hot tea, and up to several hours for cold tea.

-After infusion, move on to filtration to remove the leaves or tea bags.
-For a personalized, creative drink, add ingredients according to your preferences: pieces of fresh fruit such as peach, strawberry or lemon, herbs such as mint, or sweeteners such as agave syrup.
+After brewing, filter to remove any leaves or bags.
+For a personalized and creative drink, add ingredients according to your preferences: pieces of fresh fruit like peach, strawberry or lemon, herbs like mint or mild sweeteners like agave syrup.

-Serve your drink in a glass carafe filled with ice cubes, and enjoy the refreshing flavours of your homemade iced tea.
+Serve your drink in a glass carafe filled with ice cubes, and savor the refreshing flavors of your homemade iced tea.

 Health benefits of iced tea

-Iced teas are more than just refreshing drinks, they're packed with health benefits.
+Iced teas are more than just refreshing drinks, they are packed with health benefits.

 Hydration and low calories

-Iced tea is a wise choice when you're looking for a refreshing, low-calorie alternative.
-Homemade iced tea, made from natural leaves or tea bags, has no added sugar, making it a hydrating and healthy option, unlike industrial sweetened beverages that are often saturated with calories.
+Opting for an iced brew is a wise choice when looking for a refreshing, low-calorie alternative.
+Homemade iced tea, made from natural leaves or sachets, has no added sugars, making it a hydrating and healthy option, unlike industrial sugary drinks that are often saturated in calories.

 Antioxidants and well-being

-Iced teas are true elixirs of well-being, with a valuable source of health-promoting antioxidants.
-By infusing at the right temperature, these compounds are extracted from tea leaves, whether green, black or white.
-These antioxidants, notably polyphenols, help neutralize the free radicals responsible for cell aging and inflammation.
+Iced teas are true elixirs of well-being, with a precious source of antioxidants beneficial to health.
+By brewing at the right temperature, these compounds are extracted from tea leaves, whether green, black or white tea.
+These antioxidants, in particular polyphenols, contribute to the neutralization of free radicals responsible for cellular aging and inflammation.